gophercloud/gophercloud/README.md

 ### Next steps

 Cool!
-You've handled authentication and got your `ProviderClient`.
-You're now ready to use an OpenStack service.
+You've handled authentication, got your `ProviderClient` and provisioned a new server.
+You're now ready to use more OpenStack services.

 * [Getting started with Compute](http://gophercloud.io/docs/compute)
 * [Getting started with Object Storage](http://gophercloud.io/docs/object-storage)